rrramble/ielts/writing-task-2/Readme.md

 Find a synonym that covers **the same meaning** absolutely.
 It is even better to use the same word again than to use a synonym with an error or than use an improper synonym.

 Consider changing the ending or adding a suffix, like '-ing' or '-ed'.
-It also counts as using another word.
+This also counts as a use of another word.

 ## Analyze the question to make a plan